 - Free Bowling for kids at AMF: Register your children to get two free games per child per day at participating AMF bowling lanes from May 13-September 2nd, 2013.
 Once you are signed up, you’ll simply need to provide your name, member ID, email address or phone number at your local AMF lanes to claim your free games each week.
 Having free access now means you can use this resource plenty of times, and it could be the spark for your child’s next passion, and if they fall for bowling then down the line you could have all the birthday presents sorted, with a 4 ball bowling bag for their future collection.

 - Target Arts + Culture: Target sponsors free or reduced-price admission to arts and cultural events in participating cities nationwide.
 Find out if there is anything going on in your area.

-- Free Admission to National Parks: The National Park Service will offer free admission at more than 100 National Parks on the weekends of June 5-6 and August 14-15.
+- Free Admission to National Parks: The National Park Service will offer free admission at more than 100 National Parks on August 25, 2103.
 Go here for more information.